GST Calculator NZ

-A GST calculator helps you quickly work out GST amounts for invoices, expenses, and tax returns.
+A GST calculator helps you quickly work out GST amounts for invoices, expenses, and tax returns in New Zealand.

 In New Zealand, the Goods and Services Tax (GST) is a value-added tax applied to most goods and services nationwide.
 The government introduced GST to make tax administration simpler and ensure every Kiwi taxpayer pays their fair share.